artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 user wants to save this in a different location.

-The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for Symfony to be able to execute the task.
+The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the use of the pre-set defaults for Symfony to be able to execute the task.

 The data integrity repair tool has 3 modes.
-By default it only generate reports, but it can also attempt to fix or delete affected records:
+By default it only generates a report listing records that have problems and doesn't make any changes to them.
+It is recommended to this first and look through the report before using one of the other two modes, which can be used to attempt fixing or deleting these records:

 .. code:: bash